Progressing past p=none safely

 • You've watched reports for at least 4 weeks (preferably 8).
 You know which IP ranges send mail in your name and you can name them.
 No more "Unknown" senders showing up.

 • Alignment is consistently above 95%.
-If 5% of legitimate mail is failing authentication, you'll start losing real mail at p=quarantine pct=100 — fix the alignment first.
+If 5% of legitimate mail is failing authentication, you'll start losing real mail the moment you enforce - fix the alignment first.

 • Your transactional ESP (the one sending password resets, receipts, alerts) is properly DKIM-signed and aligned.
 This is the most common cause of broken DMARC enforcement; address it before you ramp.